meant-ion/TuringMod/README.md

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat NOW FULLY ENABLED AS OF AUGUST 10, 2021
-			* Called either by myself, the stream's moderators, or the streamer proper.
+			* Called either the stream's moderators or the streamer proper.
 When called, response from API is filtered through a separate engine to remove the chance of inappropriate/offensive tokens making it through and into the chat.
 Afterwards, I must read the response and approve it before it can be posted.
-			  - Most likely to try to make this process approvable by the moderators of the channel as well Just need to find out the best way of actually going about this really

 PLANNED FUNCTIONALITIES/FEATURES: